luketpeterson/summum-types/README.md

 ### Limitations

+* This macro can generate *a lot* of code, most of which will be eliminated as dead.
+If overused, this might result in degraded build times.
+Also summum sum-types are probably not appropriate for exposing in a public API, but YMMV.

 * `impl` blocks must be in the same `summum!` macro invocation where the types are defined.
 This is the primary reason `summum` is not an attrib macro.
 The limitation is due to [this issue](https://github.com/rust-lang/rust/issues/44034) and the work-around¹ is likely more fragile and a worse experience than just keeping the impls together.

 * Each inner type should occur only once within a sum-type.
 The purpose of this crate is runtime dynamism over multiple types.
 If you want to multiple variants backed by the same type, then you could define type aliases.
 Or you try [typesum by Natasha England-Elbro](https://github.com/0x00002a/typesum).